lemmensangeloucll/Data-Groep-02/3-Create database.md

     ON UPDATE NO ACTION
     );

-CREATE TABLE IF NOT EXISTS R1TX32_team02.arrangement ( id INT NOT NULL, diensten text NULL, bijkomende prijs DECIMAL(6,2) NULL,
+CREATE TABLE IF NOT EXISTS arrangement ( id INT NOT NULL, diensten text NULL, bijkomende prijs DECIMAL(6,2) NULL,